Mead Wildlife Area

 The Mead (George W.) Wildlife Area (the Mead) is a state wildlife area covering over 33000 acre in central Wisconsin.
 It includes portions of Marathon, Portage, and Wood counties.
 It is managed by the Wisconsin Department of Natural Resources (WDNR).
 The Area is commonly referred to as "the Mead".
 Five WDNR staff manage the area.
 The non-profit organization Friends of the Mead/McMillan Association, Inc. assist with raising funds to support the area's activities.

-The Mead has over 70 miles of maintained hiking trails and a 7-mile hiking loop around the Berkahn Flowage.
-It is home to 291 species of birds every year.
-A total of 278 bird species have been recorded as of 2018 for the Mead SWA.
+The Mead has over 70 miles of maintained hiking trails including a 7-mile hiking loop around the Berkahn Flowage.
+It is home to 291 species of birds annually.As of 2018 ,a total of 278 bird species have been recorded for the Mead SWA.
 Currently, there are 126 bird species known to breed in this area.

 History

 Originally in the early 1900s, the lowlands in the area were to be used for farming.
 They were drained by digging ditches and dredging and straightening a five-mile (8 km) section of the Little Eau Pleine River.
 Farming failed, however, as the lowlands were too cold and acidic for farming.

 In 1933, the area was to be the site of two reservoirs impounding the Big and Little Eau Pleine Rivers.
 Land was purchased by the Consolidated Water Power and Paper Company (now NewPage Corporation).
 The Big Eau Pleine River dam was built in 1936.
 The dam on the Little Eau Pleine River, which would have created the second largest lake in Wisconsin with 27500 acre, was not built due to opposition from conservationists and local residents.
 On April 10, 1959, Stanton W. Mead, President of Consolidated Paper Company, donated 20000 acre to the State of Wisconsin for use as a state wildlife area.
 The area is named for Stanton's father, George W. Mead.
 The visitor center bears Stanton's name.
 Then governor Gaylord Nelson attended the dedication.
 Additional land has been purchased or donated since the area's inception.

 In addition to the Mead's area, the McMillan Marsh Wildlife Area is also managed by the same WDNR employees.
 It encompasses 7500 acre and is located one mile (1.6 km) north of the Marshfield city limits.
 It is named after the town of McMillan in which it is located.
 On documentation, the two areas are collectively referred to as "Mead/McMillan".